Die effektiwiteit van belasting amnestieprogramme in Suid–Afrika

 Universal dignity, justice and accountability: protection of human rights and dealing with atrocities Oelofse, M (2010)The notion that human beings have rights as humans is part of the contemporary world and its politics.
 With respect to human rights, the United Nations (UN) plays a major role in promoting, protecting, and expanding ...

-Evaluating the gender content of the Amnesty Programme in the Niger Delta of Nigeria: Any concern for the socio–economic development of women?
-Amusan, Samuel Olalere (PROQUEST, 2014)Palliative measures to the crisis in the Niger Delta are worrisome.
+Evaluating the gender content of the amnesty programme in the Niger Delta of Nigeria : any concern for the socio-economic development of women?
+Amusan, Samuel Olalere (Ife Psychologia, 2014)Palliative measures to the crisis in the Niger Delta are worrisome.
 Issue of gender was not addressed when conceptualising the strategic political and economic stability in the Creek areas.
-The masculine ...
+The masculine approach to the ...